-For the deaf community, our

-Cancer Nurseline is using the Sign Language Interpreting Service (SLIS) using IRIS.
-Contact IRIS by text 087 980 6996 or email: remote@slis.ie
+Support Line Freephone 1800 200 700

 Daffodil Centres

-Visit our Daffodil Centres, located in 13 hospitals nationwide.
-The centres are staffed by cancer nurses and trained volunteers who provide confidential advice, support and information to anyone concerned about or affected by cancer.
+There are 13 Daffodil Centres located in 13 adult hospitals nationwide.
+These centres are staffed by cancer nurses and trained volunteers who provide confidential advice, support and information to anyone concerned about or affected by cancer.
+Some young people may have to attend hospitals with Daffodil Centres for some of their services.
+They and their families are welcome to use the Daffodil Centres.

 Who can use the Daffodil Centres?